Police: Ex-Texas deputy wanted in deaths of 3 is arrested

-AUSTIN, Texas (AP) — A former sheriff’s deputy in Texas has been taken into custody Monday following a manhunt that began after three people were fatally shot in Austin, authorities said.
+AUSTIN, Texas (AP) — A manhunt for a former Texas sheriff’s deputy suspected in the fatal shooting of three people in Austin ended Monday when authorities said he was arrested without incident about 20 miles (32 kilometers) from the scene of the weekend attack.

-Stephen Broderick, 41, was arrested without incident about 7:30 a.m. along a rural road in Manor, an Austin suburb, Manor Police Chief Ryan Phipps said.
-He had a pistol in his waistband, Phipps said.
+Officers found Stephen Broderick, 41, along a rural road around 7:30 a.m. in Manor, an Austin suburb, after receiving reports of a suspicious person matching the description of the suspect in Sunday’s shooting, Manor Police Chief Ryan Phipps said.

-Police had received two phone calls about a suspicious person matching Broderick’s description, Phipps said.
-He said Broderick was taken to Travis County jail, where authorities did not immediately return messages Monday.
+Broderick had a pistol in his waistband, Phipps said.
+He said Broderick was taken to Travis County jail, where authorities did not immediately release more information.

+“I’m truly heartbroken that a former Travis County Sheriff’s Office Deputy is the suspect in such a horrific incident,” Travis County Sheriff Sally Hernandez said in a statement.

+Authorities hadn’t released the identities of those killed, but Jodi Duron, superintendent of the Elgin Independent School District near Austin, said the victims included a current and former student at their schools.

+She identified them as Alyssa Broderick, who Duron said withdrew from the district last fall, and Willie Simmons III, a senior at Elgin High School.
+Duron said Broderick was an “excellent student and athlete” who was on the basketball team.
+Simmons was the football team captain and had been recently recruited to play at the University of North Texas next year.

+“The Elgin ISD community grieves the loss of these two young, promising souls,” Duron said, adding that the district had made counseling available.

-Interim Austin Police Chief Joseph Chacon said Broderick was suspected in Sunday’s deaths of two women and one man, all of whom Broderick knew.
+Interim Austin Police Chief Joseph Chacon said Stephen Broderick was suspected in Sunday’s deaths of two women and a man.
+Chacon said Broderick knew the victims, but didn’t elaborate on how or provide a motive for the shootings.

 Police initially told Austin residents who lived nearby to shelter in place, but they lifted that request later Sunday when they said it was unclear whether Broderick was still in the city.